BookingBug/dev.bookingbug.com/readme.md

 `bower install` make sure to change the repo details in the bower.json file we did not create it on the fly as it where with npm, as there are many packages.

 `grunt watch`

+run the server in a new shell

+` npm start `

 # Rspec Tests